jprjr/docker-ubuntu-stack/base/README.md

 * `syslog` - syslog messages will be forwarded via udp on port 514.
 * `rsyslog` - syslog messages will be forward via tcp port 2514 ([relp](http://www.rsyslog.com/doc/relp.html)).
+* `logstash` - the logstash forwarder will forward logs to this container on port 5043

 ### Environment variables